xplosionmind/old.tommi.space/_notes/public/Apps.md

 - [Expanso](https://espanso.org/), a wonderful text expander
 - [FileZilla](https://filezilla-project.org/), the best and most used [FTP](https://en.wikipedia.org/wiki/File_Transfer_Protocol).
 - <a href="https://www.apple.com/final-cut-pro/" rel="noopener noreferrer" target="_blank">Final Cut Pro</a>, again, pricey and proprietary, but it’s so optimised for MacOS, thus so fast, that I really need it to edit with ease videos I need to have ready in a short time.
-- <a href="https://www.mozilla.org/en-US/exp/firefox/" rel="noopener noreferrer" target="_blank">Mozilla Firefox</a>, the best browser ever.
+- [Mozilla Firefox](https://firefox.com "Mozilla Firefox official website"), the best browser ever.
-- <a href="https://www.mozilla.org/en-US/firefox/developer/" rel="noopener noreferrer" target="_blank">Firefox Developer Edition</a>, to debug and improve Web Design and front-end Web developement experience.
+- [Firefox Developer Edition](https://www.mozilla.org/en-US/firefox/developer/), to debug and improve Web Design and front-end Web developement experience.
-- <a href="https://www.gimp.org/" rel="noopener noreferrer" target="_blank">GIMP</a>, photo manipulation and editing software.
+- ~~[GIMP](https://www.gimp.org/)</a>, photo manipulation and editing software.
 Better known as the Photoshop free alternative, it’s full of resources and it misses almost no feature, but it’s so so so messed up and confusing (as Photoshop is).
-Too much stuff in too many different places.
+Too much stuff in too many different places.~~ I tried as hard as I could, but it was too stressful.
+Back to Photoshop
 - [GitHub Desktop](https://desktop.github.com/), to easily manage stuff when GitUp and git from terminal don’t make sense.
-- <a href="http://gitup.co/" rel="noopener noreferrer" target="_blank">GitUp</a>, the best GUI interface for git.
+- [GitUp](http://gitup.co), the best GUI interface for git.
 - [Get It](https://github.com/Kevin-De-Koninck/Get-It), a GUI interface for `youtube-dl`.
 Basically, a tool to download videos from YouTube.
 - <a href="https://gpgtools.org/keychain/index.html" rel="noopener noreferrer" target="_blank">GPG Keychain</a>, to store and handle PGP Keys.
 - <a href="https://handbrake.fr/" rel="noopener noreferrer" target="_blank">HandBrake</a>, anythin you need to do with video files, it gets it done (in a short or eternal amount of time).